The 11 Best Breweries in Brooklyn, NY

 Photography courtesy of Brooklyn Kura

 Beer isn’t the only fermented drink on the planet.
-Take sake for example, a fermented rice drink with over 1,000 years of history in Japan.
+Take sake, for example, a fermented rice drink with over a thousand years of history in Japan.

 Brooklyn Kura brought the traditional Japanese beverage to the East Coast when it opened in 2018.
 New York State’s first sake brewery found a home in Industry City, a repurposed industrial complex in Brooklyn’s Sunset Park Neighborhood.